-Priest River is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+When you are in Priest River, you'll notice that it is more blue-collar than most other communities in America.
+35.29% of Priest River’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Priest River is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Priest River who work in office and administrative support (9.40%), food service (8.78%), and sales jobs (8.31%).
+There are especially a lot of people living in Priest River who work in office and administrative support (10.08%), sales jobs (8.24%), and personal care services (7.06%).

-The percentage of people in Priest River with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.40% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Priest River is quite a bit lower than the national average among all cities of 21.84%: just 10.37% of people here over 25 have a bachelor's degree or an advanced degree.

 The people who call Priest River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Priest River residents report their race to be White, followed by Asian.
-Important ancestries of people in Priest River include Irish, English, Scottish, and Norwegian.
+Important ancestries of people in Priest River include Irish, English, Norwegian, and Scottish.

 The most common language spoken in Priest River is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Tagalog.